arthuroe/population-system-api/README.md

 ## Start the API.

 To start the API
-- Run tsc, to transpile TypeScript code to javaScript.
+- Run `tsc`, to transpile TypeScript code to javaScript.
-- Run yarn start, to start the API
+- Run `yarn start`, to start the API

 # API Routes